-Hold on sec, hamburger thawing in microwave.
+Hold on a second, hamburger thawing in microwave.
 Be right back.

-Couple years ago, dune buggy and hot vw magazine wrote a tech article with pics on how to go about replacing the fuel line.
+Couple years ago, dune buggy and hot VW magazine wrote a tech article with pictures on how to go about replacing the fuel line.

 The fuel line is metal from the rear, through the horn arm and into the tunnel.
 Comes out under the fuel tank.
 Metal all the way.